AmineDerbal/capstone-project-2/README.md

 Install the dependencies with the command line :

 1.npm install => to install all the dependencies used in the project.
+2. suscribe to the [dog Api webSite](https://thedogapi.com/) and get your API key 3. in the apiKey.js file inside src/modules folder assign you API KEY value to the apiKey variable
-2.npm run build => to build this project from the source folder using webpack.
+4.npm run build => to build this project from the source folder using webpack.
-3.npm run start => in order to start a server and deploy the project localy
+5.npm run start => in order to start a server and deploy the project localy

 ### Run tests